Augustinetharakan12/My-Interview-Preps/competitive-programming/arrays/README.md

 1. Given two sorted arrays P[] and Q[] in non-decreasing order with size X and Y. The task is to merge the two sorted arrays into one sorted array (in non-decreasing order).
 1. Given an array of size N consisting of only 0's and 1's ,which is sorted in such a manner that all the 1's are placed first and then they are followed by all the 0's.
 You have to find  the count of all the 0's.
 1. Given a sequence A of size N, find the length of the longest increasing subsequence from a given sequence .
+1. Given an expression string exp.
+Examine whether the pairs and the orders of “{“,”}”,”(“,”)”,”[“,”]” are correct in exp.